This is my mum’s signature dish, prepared with a generous amount of love and devotion - and it always turned out absolutely delicious!

 Fry

-- Heat up 2 tbsp of olive oil in a wide-brim pan.
-Add the whole spices; cloves, peppercorns, cardamoms, and cinnamons and let them crackle
+- Heat up 2 tbsp of oil in a thick bottom pan.
+Add the whole spices; cloves, peppercorns, cardamoms and star anise.
+Let them crackle

 Add chicken